ietheredge/VisionEngine/README.md

 ```

 # Using your own data
-If you'd like to use your own data, make a custom dataloader for your dataset [here](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/data_loaders), dataset python files should be place in [this folder](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/data_loaders/datasets) along with any required local data.
-Consult the datasets [README](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/data_loaders/datasets/README.md) for setting up your own datasets.
-Then create a new config file and make the appropriate changes [here](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/configs) and
+If you'd like to use your own data, make a custom dataloader for your dataset [here](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/data_loaders), dataset should be placed in [this folder](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/data_loaders/datasets).
+Consult the datasets [README](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/data_loaders/datasets/README.md).
+Then create a new config file and make the appropriate changes [here](https://github.com/ietheredge/VisionEngine/tree/master/VisionEngine/configs).
+Finally, reinstall VisionEngine.

 # Repository Structure
 ```bash